More than Emotional Support

 In order to participate in an animal support therapy program, you must agree to be involved.
 You will likely go through an orientation program to learn more about the type of animal you will be bonding with and the behaviors of that particular breed.
 For instance, you will learn what the appropriate interactions with a pet dog should be, such as petting, brushing, instilling positive obedience training and playing games, like fetch.

 On the other hand, it’s important to know what types of interactions would be inappropriate to engage in with a pet dog.
 You would not want to hug a dog too tightly or for too long.
 You’d also not want to provoke, intimidate or hit an animal.
-Learning just what is expected in terms of where and how to touch a support animal and when an animal is not in the mood to participate in a therapy session are important lessons, too.
+It is important to learn where and how to touch a support animal and when an animal is not in the mood to participate in therapy sessions.

 What To Look For in Support Animal Therapy